 About me

-Alexandra Chea is a classically trained clarinetist born and raised in Nassau, Bahamas.
-Currently, she is pursuing her Doctor of Musical Arts at Arizona State University in Tempe, Arizona under the direction of Dr. Robert Spring and Dr. Joshua Gardner where she also obtained her Master's of Music in Clarinet Performance.
-In 2020, Alexandra co-founded Venn Duo and has since performed at several international clarinet conferences premiering new works with her duo partner.
-She is also currently the clarinetist for the Arizona Contemporary Music Ensemble (ACME).
 Alexandra has performed as a soloist with the Bahamas National Symphony Orchestra and has been a member of the ensemble since 2014.
 She has also substituted for the Harrisburg Opera Association, the Chandler Symphony Orchestra, Tempe Winds, and Harrisburg Youth Orchestra.
-She participated in the E. Clement Bethel National Arts Competition and held the title as the National winner four times from 2013-2016 in the solo woodwind category for her respective age in addition to winning the woodwind quartet (ensemble) category two times in 2015 and 2016.
+Alexandra participated in the E. Clement Bethel National Arts Competition and held the title as the National winner four times from 2013-2016 in the solo woodwind category for her respective age in addition to winning the woodwind quartet (ensemble) category two times in 2015 and 2016.